mdolab/MACH-Aero/machAeroTutorials/aero_overview.rst

     However, since our geometry is composed of surfaces generated in CAD and not a set of points we will need to do this in two steps.
     We create a surface mesh using the Pointwise or ICEM meshing utilities and then extrude the volume mesh using pyHyp.
     However, the volume mesh could also be created in Pointwise, ICEM, or any other meshing software.
-    Additionally, we won't just generate one mesh in this step instead generating a family of meshes with varying degrees of grid refinement.
+    Additionally, we won't just generate one mesh in this step.
+    Instead we generate a family of meshes with varying degrees of grid refinement.

 **Analyze the flow with ADflow**
     Since ADflow is a script-based software, it is important to understand the elements of an ADflow runscript.